Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 On This Page

 Umbrella insurance provides extra liability coverage beyond the limits of standard auto or homeowners insurance policies.
-It covers significant claims or lawsuits involving bodily injury, property damage, and personal liability, including defamation, slander, and false arrest.
+It covers significant claims or lawsuits involving defamation, slander, and false arrest.
+Umbrella coverage is usually added to bodily injury liability insurance, property damage insurance, or other personal policies.

 Is umbrella insurance excess?
 Yes, umbrella policies cover incidents not typically included in standard policies, such as libel or incidents that occur abroad.
 It’s ideal for individuals with high-value assets or those at increased risk of legal claims, but it doesn’t cover everything.